YOU ARE INVITED TO DARLA'S ART ADVENTURE ABROAD

 There are a few singles but mostly double rooms, with shared bathrooms, about 2.5 rooms/bathroom.
 There are no en suites (it's a renovated 16th Century monastery - the architecture will only allow so much modification!).
 Singles are first-come-first-served, and secured with the deposit.
 Generally, May in the Umbrian region is characterized by steady dry and warm weather with clear skies, perfect for painting/sketching en plein air.
 La Romita has central air conditioning in the dining room and studio.
 Fans can be found in each room.
 Below is typical double room.

-Registration is secured with a $500 deposit, with the balance due (I think) 60 days before the workshop starts - but there are some promotions that require full payment before that (E.G. we have a 10% Early Registration promotion which requires payment-in-full by Nov 30).
+Registration is secured with a $500 deposit, with the balance due (I think) 60 days before the workshop starts - but there are some promotions that require early full payment (La Romita has a 10% Early Registration promotion which requires payment-in-full by Nov 30 and another 10% discount for those registering with a friend or spouse).

 For enrollments after the early bird deadline, payment is due in full 90 days before the start of the workshop.